thread-speaker/NeighborhoodToolShed/README.md

 node server.js
 ```

-This will launch the local server, at which point you can navigate in any browser to localhost:3000 and test the most recently pushed build of Neighborhood Tool Shed
+This will launch the local server, at which point you can navigate in any browser to localhost:3000 and test the most recently pushed build of Neighborhood Tool Shed.

+##Recently implemented features

+Loads angular, angular-route, bootstrap (.css & .js), and jquery from CDN (we may want to install the packages to our app natively later)

+Angular-route is configured for single page navigation intelligently through angular

+Navbar is implemented in a basic sense.
+The navBar is already responsive between desktop and mobile.
+Try shrinking it to see the layout change.
+NavBar is styled using the sandstone theme from <a href="http://bootswatch.com/">bootswatch</a>

+There are dummy search and dropdown menu components commented out in the navbar for future use if we want them.
+They will need to be styled properly.

+Folder structure should be easily maintainable through initial builds